IntelSmartEdge/docs/experience-kits/developer-experience-kit/default-installation/developer-experience-kit-default-install.md

 The default installation process has 3 stages to:

-- Prepare the Provisioning system

 - Create the installation image

 - Install the image on the target system

 ### Next

-The next section explains how to prepare the provisioning system.
+The next section explains how to create the installation image.

-## Provisioning guide and troubleshooting

-Find detailed information on provisioning process and on resolving common installation problems in the [provisioning guide](/experience-kits/provisioning/provisioning.md).